-Packed with healthy ingredients, this Minestrone soup recipe makes a nutritious one-pot meal.
-This one uses risoni but you can use pasta shells or macaroni
+Packed with healthy ingredients, this minestrone soup recipe makes one nutritious meal.
+While this one uses risoni (pasta), you can use pasta shells or macaroni.

 - 1 tbsp extra-virgin olive oil

 - 400 g can diced tomatoes

 - 1 cup risoni